da-cade/fs-journal/quizzes/week10.md

 **1.** What is the purpose of a `namespace`?
 <!-- enter you answer in the space below -->
 ```
+A namespace is a class that holds methods and variables that can be called across a workspace.
 ```
 **2.** What is the difference between a `class` and a `struct`?
 <!-- enter you answer in the space below -->